Supporting athletes in your local community is fun and rewarding.

 Special Olympics Ireland is a volunteer-led sports organisation for children and adults with an intellectual disability.
 We welcome your involvement and contribution as a volunteer to help change the lives of Special Olympics athletes in their local communities across the island of Ireland.
-As a volunteer, you enable athletes to achieve and win not only in sport but in life too.
+As a volunteer, you enable athletes to achieve, develop , learn new skills, make friends and realise their full potential.

 Volunteering is fun and rewarding!
 You will receive personal satisfaction in the knowledge that you are contributing to your community, enhance and use your skills for the benefit of others and enjoy the camaraderie of being part of the Special Olympics family.